DIGGSml/Generative_AI/README.md

 - Fine-tuning approaches for specialized use cases
 - Community developments and emerging models

-## Repository Structure
-├── system-prompts/         # Library of system prompts with documentation ├── model-comparisons/      # Analysis and comparisons of different LLMs ├── tool-integration/       # Examples and best practices for tool use ├── open-source-models/     # Resources for working with open source alternatives ├── experiments/            # Results from prompt engineering experiments └── templates/              # Reusable templates for common prompt patterns

 ## Contributing

 We welcome contributions from the DIGGS community!